contactandyc/another-c-library/13_map.md

                     print_node_to_string_f print_node);
 ```

-stla_map_valid checks if the map is valid.  stla_map_print dumps the contents of a map in a tree like manner.
-It takes an additional parameter flags which would typically be zero unless you with to not print red nodes in the color red and/or you don't want the black height of a node suffixed in the print.
-The flags are bit oriented and can be or'ed together.
+stla_map_valid checks if the map is valid.  stla_map_print dumps the contents of a map in a tree-like manner.
+It takes additional parameter flags, which would typically be zero unless you with to not print red nodes in the color red and/or you don't want the black height of a node suffixed in the print.
+The flags are bit-oriented and can be or'ed together.
 ```c
 #define STLA_MAP_DONT_PRINT_RED 1
 #define STLA_MAP_DONT_PRINT_BLACK_HEIGHT 2